 After graduation, qualified candidates obtain a license based on state requirements.
 Many professionals pursue the speech-language pathology certificate of clinical competence (CCC-SLP).

 Prospective students should look into an undergraduate degree in speech pathology or communication sciences and disorders (CSD).
-Students may pursue a degree in a related field like linguistics, psychology, or English.
+Students can also pursue a degree in a related field like linguistics, psychology, or English.
 A bachelor's in CSD is the most common path to a speech pathologist master's degree.

 Undergraduate students need coursework in human anatomy, linguistics, research methods, neuroscience, physics and acoustics, math, and statistics.

-Step 2: Earn a Master's Degree in Speech Language Pathology
+Step 2: Earn a Master's in Speech-Language Pathology